chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
 Both team members **must contribute to the code** and **both team members must understand the code**.
 The group interview will focus on having the required functionality and showing off your understanding of the code.
-If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).

 ### Overview of deliverables and upload procedure